Table of Contents:

-How Capacitors are connected?
+How Are Capacitors Connected?

 Capacitors combination can be made in many ways.
 The combination is connected to a battery to apply a potential difference (V) and charge the plates (Q).
 We can define the equivalent capacitance of the combination between two points to be

-Two frequently used methods of combination are: Parallel combination and Series combination
+Two frequently used methods of combination are: Parallel combination and series combination

 Parallel Combination of Capacitors

-The total charge is Q given as:
+The total charge in Q is given as:

-Equivalent capacitance between a and b is:
+The equivalent capacitance between a and b is:

 C = C1 + C2

-The charges on capacitors is given as:
+The charges on capacitors are given as:

 In case of more than two capacitors, C = C1 + C2 + C3 + C4 + C5 + …………